zfxlabs/zfx-subzero/ZIP-001-Integration_to_Tezos.md

 * When a sufficient degree (`2f+1`) of the networks validator set is `live`, the consensus is provided with a `LiveCommittee` in order to start or resume consensus.
 * When `f` validators or more become `Faulty`, `ice` should provide consensus with `FaultyCommittee` in order to pause block based consensus.
 * When a specific validator obtains or loses liveness, the `primary` protocol service is notified and persists a notion of `uptime` relating to the validating committee.

+### Reliable Broadcast

+In order for subnetworks to communicate reliably we propose to implement `Scalable Byzantine Reliable Broadcast`[n] which puts less pressure on network validators in terms of network overhead for reaching consensus.

+* Implement `Scalable Byzantine Reliable Broadcast`.
+* Benchmark and test the implementation in order to assess which is preferred.